 $14.95 for print and $9.99 for e-book

 Paperback | 120 pages | 5 x 8

 Bookstores can order via Ingram, Baker & Taylor, or directly from Midpoint Trade Books

 Contact the publisher at email@example.com or 802-380-1121

-to request an advance reader copy as print or PDF.
+to request a review copy as print or PDF.